-- The engine must be OEM-for-the-model.
-Engine must be 1985 production or older. - Engine and engine mounting plate and mounts must remain in original OEM location for the model. - Any internal modifications allowed to the engine. - External modifications allowed. - Intake and exhaust concept must be maintained. - Engine bore size may be increased up to class limit (see above). - Aftermarket pistons allowed. - Intake concept must be maintained (i.e., piston port, reed valve, etc.). - Any round slide carburetor from a stock qualified snowmobile is allowed.
+- 1. The engine must be OEM-for-the-model.
+Engine must be 1985 production or older. - 2.
+Engine and engine mounting plate and mounts must remain in original OEM location for the model - 3.
+Any internal modifications allowed to the engine. - 4.
+External modifications allowed. - 5.
+Intake and exhaust concept must be maintained. - 6.
+Engine bore size may be increased up to class limit (see above). - 7.
+Aftermarket pistons allowed. - 8.
+Intake concept must be maintained (i.e., piston port, reed valve, etc.). - 9.
+Any round slide carburetor from a stock qualified snowmobile is allowed.
 Flat slide carburetors allowed.
-Fuel injection not allowed. - Air intake silencers (air boxes) may be removed.
-10. - Any exhaust allowed.
-A commercially available silencer is required. - No liquid cooling allowed. - Must be naturally aspirated.
+Fuel injection not allowed. - 10.
+Air intake silencers (air boxes) may be removed. - 11.
+Any exhaust allowed.
+A commercially available silencer is required. - 12.
+No liquid cooling allowed. - 13.
+Must be naturally aspirated.

-- Any snowmobile brand OEM primary clutch allowed. - Any snowmobile brand OEM secondary clutch allowed.
-No roller secondary clutches allowed. - Any OEM chain case from a stock qualified snowmobile 1985 or older is allowed. - Jackshaft installation allowed. - Track drive shaft may be relocated. - Any track drive shaft and track drive sprockets allowed.
+- 1. Any snowmobile brand OEM primary clutch allowed. - 2.
+Any snowmobile brand OEM secondary clutch allowed.
+No roller secondary clutches allowed. - 3.
+Any OEM chain case from a stock qualified snowmobile 1985 or older is allowed. - 4.
+Jackshaft installation allowed. - 5.
+Track drive shaft may be relocated. - 6.
+Any track drive shaft and track drive sprockets allowed. - 7.
 Brake components may be replaced.
 Must be commercially available and not modified.

-- Skis must be steel or aluminum. - Leaf springs must be steel and functional. - Ski spreaders allowed.
-Maximum increase 3 inches (each ski). - No Cobra skis allowed. - Steering column must be OEM-for-the-model chassis.
-The handlebars and/or handlebar mounting bracket may be modified or replaced. - Any commercially available handlebar allowed.
+- 1. Skis must be steel or aluminum. - Leaf springs must be steel and functional. - 3.
+Ski spreaders allowed.
+Maximum increase 3 inches (each ski).
+Maximum increase 3 inches (each ski).
+Maximum extension of ski stance is measured from centerline of spindle to centerline of spreader bolt up location for ski.
+The ski spreader may extend 1⁄2 / .500 inch from the outer portion of the leaf spring. - 4.
+No Cobra skis allowed. - 5.
+Steering column must be OEM-for-the-model chassis.
+The handlebars and/or handlebar mounting bracket may be modified or replaced. - 6.
+Any commercially available handlebar allowed.